 Local Farmers Markets

-Even if you don’t normally shop at a local farmers’ market, these venues are a great learning opportunity.
+Even if you don’t normally shop at a local farmers’ market, these are a great learning opportunity.
 Kids can talk to farmers and vendors to learn about their products, farms, and suppliers.
-They may even get to sample nutritious foods for free!
+They may even get to sample nutritious foods (some they may never have seen before) for free!

 Countryside Farmers’ Market at Howe Meadow offers bi-weekly food and farming related children’s activities presented by Spring Garden Waldorf School and Old Trail School.

 One of the best ways to teach children about farm-fresh food is to visit the places where it is grown or raised.
 Farms, pastures, beehives, and other such places show kids what happens before our food gets to the store.
+Plus, watching a kid discover how asparagus grows or what a kohlrabi is can be a priceless memory!
 Some farms even host “workdays,” where students and families can volunteer to do work like planting, feeding animals, or tilling soil.

 Kids also enjoy events like harvest activities, where they can pick their own apples or pumpkins to bring home.